9.4 Evidence-Based Practice and Research

 Value the need for continuous improvement in clinical practice based on new knowledge.

-Discriminate between valid and invalid reasons for modifying evidence-based clinical practice based on clinical expertise or patient/family preferences.
-Consult with clinical experts before deciding to deviate from evidence-based protocols Acknowledge own limitations in knowledge and clinical expertise before determining when to deviate from evidence-based best practices.
+Discriminate between valid and invalid reasons for modifying evidence-based clinical practice based on clinical expertise or client/family preferences.
+Consult with clinical experts before deciding to deviate from evidence-based protocols.
+Acknowledge own limitations in knowledge and clinical expertise before determining when to deviate from evidence-based best practices.

 Reflective Questions: Read through the knowledge, skills, and attitudes in Table 9.4.

-1. How are you currently integrating evidence-based practice when providing patient care?
+1. How are you currently integrating evidence-based practice when providing client care?

 2. Where do you find information on current evidence-based practice?